jasp-stats/jasp-desktop/Resources/Help/analyses/anovarepeatedmeasures.md

 - Homogeneity tests: By selecting this option, it will be checked whether the variance of the dependent variable is equal between the groups by performing Levene's test of equal variances.

 ### Contrasts
 For each repeated measures factor, a specific contrast can be selected by clicking on `none` in the right column.
+Contrasts specified here only apply to the contrast table, not to the main analysis.
 - Factors: These are the repeated measures factors included in the analysis.
 - Contrasts: Contrasts enable the analysis of planned comparisons.
 There are different contrasts that enable different types of comparisons:
     - none: By selecting this option, no contrasts are calculated.
 This option is selected by default.